Larsa Pippen Showcases Incredible Bod In Silver Bikini In New Video Selfie

 “Happy belated birthday,” noted another devotee.

-In addition, Larsa shared more photos yesterday of her birthday bash.
+In addition, Larsa shared more photos yesterday from her birthday bash.
 In particular, she was photographed posing in front of a large piece of outdoor decor with her first name and many pink-and-white balloons.
-She wore a sexy silver mini dress with a plunging neckline and a high hemline that let her show off her legs.
-She completed her look with heels.
+She wore a sexy silver mini dress with a plunging neckline and a high hemline that let her show off her legs, completing her look with a pair of heels.
 In the first photo, she crossed her right leg in front and smiled with her lips closed.